 The numeric codes 90476-90748 are restricted solely for usage with vaccines.
 The vaccination product code must be used in conjunction with the administration code 90460-90474 to report the administration of a vaccine or toxoid.

 A VFC-member clinician must vaccinate patients under the age of 19.
-Pharmacists are not required to participate in the VFC program if they only offer vaccines to people over the age of 19, but keep in mind that during flu season, the Governor usually issues an executive order allowing pharmacies to immunize anyone under the age of 19.
+Pharmacists are not required to participate in the VFC program if they only offer vaccines to people over 19.
+However, during flu season, the Governor usually issues an executive order allowing pharmacies to immunize anyone under 19.

 Modifier 51 should not be specified for vaccines or toxoids when using these administrative procedures.